Apps for People with Disabilities and Older People

 APPS FOR PEOPLE WITH HEARING IMPAIRMENTS

-There is a range of different apps available for someone with a hearing impairment.
+There are a number of different apps available for someone with a hearing impairment.
 For example, video-calling means that people can use sign language over the phone to communicate.
-There are also a number of captioning apps which can 'text caption' a phone call so you can read anything you did not fully hear during the conversation.
+There are also captioning apps which can 'text caption' a phone call so you can read anything you did not fully hear during the conversation.

-Video-conferencing on a phone or downloading Skype as an App can be very helpful for someone with a hearing impairment as it allows the user to see the caller using sign language.
-Your phone may already have video calling built into its operating system, for example ‘FaceTime’on iOS.
+Video-calling on a phone can be very helpful for someone with a hearing impairment as it allows the user to see the caller using sign language.
+Your phone may already have video calling built into its operating system, for example ‘FaceTime’ on iOS.
 Some of the apps below may also be of use, remember that you will need a camera on your device to use these apps and may also need Wi-Fi.

 - Skype (iOS & Android): an app that provides face-to-face video calls and instant messaging.
 This means someone who is hard of hearing can use sign language and messaging to converse in real-time using the screen on their phone.